Open-Attestation/documentation-website/website/docs/developer-section/libraries/remote-files/open-attestation-cli.md

 ✔  success   Document/Document Batch with hash 0x0c1a666aa55d17d26412bb57fbed96f40ec5a08e2f995a108faf45429ae3511f has been revoked on 0x19f89607b52268D0A19543e48F790c65750869c6
 ```

-#### Granting a role on a document store
+#### Grant role on document store

-Grant a role on the document store deployed on the blockchain to a wallet.
+Grant role on document store deployed on the blockchain to a wallet

 ```bash
 open-attestation document-store grant-role --address <DOCUMENT_STORE_ADDRESS> --account <ACCOUNT_ADDRESS> --role <ROLE> [options]